Narotam-Mishra/material-ui-learning/ReadMe.txt

 # To create a speed dial components, we need two more components :- a).
 SpeedDialAction, b).
 SpeedDialIcon

 # This component is more applicable for a mobile device.

+## Lec 27 - Bottom Navigation (5:29)

+# Bottom Navigation is well suited for mobile and tablet device sizes and is used to switch between the primary destinations in an application.

+## Lec 28 - Avatar (6:38)

+#